Islamabad–Rawalpindi metropolitan area

+The Islamabad–Rawalpindi metropolitan area, commonly referred to as Islamabad–Rawalpindi or the Twin Cities, is the fourth-largest metropolitan area of Pakistan, after Karachi, Lahore, and Faisalabad.
+With a population of over 5.7 million, it is the third-most populous metropolitan area in the Punjab region, the largest in northern Punjab, and fourth in the entire country.
+It consists of the twin cities of Islamabad and Rawalpindi; administratively within the Islamabad Capital Territory and the province of Punjab.

-Covering the Pothohar platu, the area consists of the colonial city of Rawalpindi and the modern planned city of Islamabad.
+The area includes the Pothohar Plateau in northern Punjab, with and the colonial-era city of Rawalpindi, as well as the modern planned city of Islamabad.
 The region received a major boom with the construction of Islamabad as the capital city of Pakistan in the 1960s.

 Geography

-Islamabad and Rawalpindi are located in the Potohar Plateau in north of Punjab, against the backdrop of the Margalla Hills.
+Islamabad and Rawalpindi are located in the Potohar Plateau in the north of Punjab, against the backdrop of the Margalla Hills.

 Economy

-Islamabad is a net contributor to the Pakistani economy, as whilst having only 0.8% of the country's population, it contributes 1% to the country's GDP.
-Islamabad Stock Exchange, founded in 1989, is Pakistan's third largest stock exchange after Karachi Stock Exchange and Lahore Stock Exchange, and was merged to form Pakistan Stock Exchange.
+Islamabad contributes 1% to the gross domestic product of the nation, despite comprising only 0.8% of the total population.
+Islamabad Stock Exchange was founded in 1989 and is the third-ranked stock exchange in Pakistan after the Karachi Stock Exchange and Lahore Stock Exchange.
 The exchange had 118 members with 104 corporate bodies and 18 individual members.
-The average daily turnover of the stock exchange is over 1 million shares.
+The stock exchange averages a daily turnover of over a million shares.

 As of 2012, Islamabad LTU (Large Tax Unit) was responsible for Rs 371 billion in tax revenue, which amounts to 20% of all the revenue collected by Federal Board of Revenue.
 Islamabad has seen an expansion in information and communications technology with the addition two Software Technology Parks, which house numerous national and foreign technological and information technology companies.
 The tech parks are located in Evacuee Trust Complex and Awami Markaz.
-Awami Markaz houses 36 IT companies while Evacuee Trust house 29 companies.
+Awami Markaz houses 36 IT companies while Evacuee Trust houses 29 companies.